(54 – 68AD)

 NERO CLAVD DIVI CLAVD F CAESAR AVG GERMANI used in Caesarea only

-In 64 AD Nero introduced several monetary reforms.
-The weight of the gold aureus was reduced from 7.85 grams to 7.2 grams.
-The silver coinage issued in Rome and in Caesarea was reduced to about 93% pure silver.
-Nero also experimented with issuing the traditional bronze coinage in orichalcum (brass).
-In order to render the dupondius distinguishable from its half-denomination, As, a radiate crown was added to this denomination leaving the traditional laurel wreath style portrait for the As.
-The dupondius reform prevailed until the end of dupondius regular issues while the experiment in brass died out following Hadrian.
+In 64 AD Nero introduced a profound Monetary Reform.
+The weight of the gold Aureus was reduced from 7.85 grams to 7.2 grams.
+The silver coinage issued in Rome (Denarius) and in Caesarea (Drachm) was reduced from 97.5% to about 93.5% pure silver.
+Nero also experimented with issuing the traditional bronze coinage in Orichalcum (brass).
+In order to render the Dupondius distinguishable from its half-denomination, Roman As, a radiate crown was added to this denomination leaving the traditional laurel wreath style portrait for the Roman As.
+Orichalcum was the legendary metal of Atlantis where its buildings were said to have been clad in this rare metal that looked similar to gold.
+Orichalcum was therefore valued at twice that of copper.
+The Dupondius reform prevailed until the end of Dupondius regular issues while the experiment in brass died out following Hadrian (117-138AD).
+This distinction of a radiate crown was applied during the Monetary Reform of Caracalla who created the double denarius known as the Antoninianus.

 As Prince of Youth (Caesar)